johnalvero/clamav-s3-mirror/README.md

 ```
 aws codebuild create-project --cli-input-json file://create-project.json
 ```
+At this point, you may already test the build process through CodeBuild service page in the AWS Management Console.
+If the the previous steps are done successfully, you should see files in the target bucket already after the build is finished.

 ## Agent / Clients Config
 Tell freshclam to use the mirror.
 In /etc/clamav/freshclam.conf, make sure the following exists: